mastoj/FSharpIntro/slides/index.md

 <div class="content">

 It is possible to implement an interface in F# without implementing a class.
-It is done by a so called Object expression.
+It is done by a so called <strong>Object expression</strong>.

     type Adder =
         abstract member Add: int -> int -> int